 What is lost

-Physically, when a man is circumcised, a large portion of the skin covering his corona is cut and removed, exposing his head to the elements, clothes, fabrics and other abrasive materials.
+Physically, when a man is circumcised, a large portion of the skin covering his corona is cut and removed, exposing his head to the elements, clothes, fabrics, and other abrasive materials.
 If you take a look at the above illustration, you will see that it is “more than a piece of skin” that is taken.

 A 2013 study “shows in a large cohort of men, based on self-assessment, that the foreskin has erogenous sensitivity.
-It is shown that the foreskin is more sensitive than the uncircumcised glans mucosa, which means that after circumcision genital sensitivity is lost.”
+It is shown that the foreskin is more sensitive than the uncircumcised glans mucosa, which means that after circumcision, genital sensitivity is lost.”

 “Before circumcision without medical indication, adult men, and parents considering circumcision of their sons, should be informed of the importance of the foreskin in male sexuality.”

 There is a mental and emotional toll some men experience after being circumcised.
-The thought of looking down daily at a portion of your body, without its natural protections seems wrong, and for them, their penis is ugly and naked.
+The thought of looking down daily at a portion of your body without its natural protections seems wrong, and for them, their penis is ugly and naked.
 Wanting to be made “whole” again is the root of the foreskin restoration movement.

 “Even though we usually defer to legal guardians about what happens to the bodies of children—whether that involves dietary choices and medical treatments or even ear piercings—the intactivists find elective genital surgery particularly indefensible since it involves such an intimate part of the body.”

 “Most Americans are loath to consider the ethical implications of male circumcision given many men’s apparent apathy about their own.
 If it’s not usually a problem for those who’ve been through it, what’s the big deal?
 But Americans also claim to staunchly support independence and free will, whether that means freedom from the desires of the state or another individual, and bodily integrity is a crucial part of that.
-At a time when debates about campus assault, the sentencing of convicted rapists, and the alleged sexual crimes of Bill Cosby and Roger Ailes dominate mainstream news, Americans are becoming more fluent in the language of consent.
+When debates about campus assault, the sentencing of convicted rapists, and the alleged sexual crimes of Bill Cosby and Roger Ailes dominate mainstream news, Americans are becoming more fluent in the language of consent.
 So why shouldn’t it apply to babies and their penises?”

 “Though their tactics can be inflammatory and sometimes rely on troubling, unexamined analogies, the anti-circumcision advocates have a point: America’s embrace of male circumcision, established in an era deeply hostile to sexuality, uniquely lays bare our gendered double standards about bodies, physical pleasure, and trauma.”